makinako/OpenFIPS201/README.md

 The latest revision of OpenFIPS201 is ready!
 Here are a few features and enhancements that have been added:

 #### Documentation

-Documentation relating to OpenFIPS201 has now been moved [here](https://openfips201.atlassian.net/wiki/spaces/OD/overview) to a public Confluence instance, as the docs were outgrowing the GitHub wiki.
+* Documentation relating to OpenFIPS201 has now been moved [here](https://openfips201.atlassian.net/wiki/spaces/OD/overview) to a public Confluence instance, as the docs were outgrowing the GitHub wiki.
+* [Discussions](https://github.com/makinako/OpenFIPS201/discussions) has now been enabled, we welcome any feedback you have or let us know how you're using OpenFIPS201!

-#### *Dynamic Configuration**
+#### Dynamic Configuration

 All `FEATURE` compilation constants are now gone and been replaced with a more extensive set of configuration registers for controlling aspects of applet behaviour.
 This means there is no longer a need to modify or build from source code in order to configure it.